Lots more people, that's for sure. I had to circle a few times to find a parking spot.

 South Pasadena Farmers' Market

-At the Metro Gold Line Mission Station, Meridian Avenue and El Centro Street
+At the Metro Gold Line Mission Station, at the intersection of Meridian Avenue and El Centro Street

 South Pasadena, CA 91030

 Thursdays 4 p.m. to 7 p.m. fall and winter, 4 p.m. to 8 p.m. spring and summer

 1 year ago today, Full House Seafood Restaurant (Dim Sum) - Arcadia.